/ Published December 30, 2020

-War in 140 Characters: How Social Media Is Reshaping Conflict in the Twenty-First Century by David Patrikarakos.
-Basic Books, 2017, 301 pp.
+War in 140 Characters: How Social Media is Reshaping Conflict in the Twenty-First Century by David Patrikarakos.
+New York Basic Books, 2017, 301 pp.

 "The views expressed are those of the author(s) and do not reflect the official policy or position of the US government or the Department of Defense."